zorik9/PADI/README.md

 ### What does PADI do?

-This tool removes DICOM tags (specified in the configuration file: config.properties) and add DICOM tags (specified in text file) from/to the given DICOM file(s).
+This tool removes DICOM tags (specified in the configuration file: config.properties) or adds DICOM tags (specified in text file) from/to the given DICOM file(s).

 ## Features and roadmap